payal-creates/telecom-customer-churn-analysis/README.md

 * Churn by tenure group
 * Contract × tenure churn matrix
 * Interactive slicers for customer segmentation

+## 🐍 Python Analysis

+Python was used in Jupyter Notebook for:

+* Data loading and initial exploration
+* Dataset inspection and descriptive statistics
+* Missing-value analysis
+* Duplicate customer checks
+* Churn distribution analysis
+* Contract vs. churn analysis
+* Data cleaning and type conversion using Pandas
+* Loading the processed dataset into PostgreSQL using SQLAlchemy

 ## 🔍 Key Findings